hsm207/bm_report_converter/README.md

 # Introduction
-This repo contains scriptst to download the pdf reports from Bursa Malaysia's [website](https://www.bursamalaysia.com/) and convert them to csv.
+This repo contains scripts to download the pdf reports from Bursa Malaysia's [website](https://www.bursamalaysia.com/) and convert them to csv.

 # Usage